arkagimt/Python-Bigdata-Solution/Pythonassgn1.md

 1 or 0 or 0
 ```

 Q20.
-What are conditional statements in Python?
+What are conditional statements in Python???

 Q21.
 What is use of 'if', 'elif' and 'else' keywords?